IIYAMA12/wafs/README.md

 If you did visit this page during the development process, then please delete your localStorage of this page.
 Else it might give you an error related to: `data.slice isn't a method`.
 The new data has a different structure, which is now an array instead of an object.
 The method slice doesn't exist for objects.
 (I noticed that this issue exist, after using another browser.)

-## Advantages and disadvantages of JavaScript libraries/frameworks (lang NL)
+## Advantages and disadvantages of JavaScript libraries/frameworks

 ### Advantages
 * Writing less code, which means it it will cost less time.